Angular spectrum of quantum fluctuations in causal structure: Abstract

 \section{Abstract}

 Scaling arguments are used to constrain the angular spectrum of distortions on boundaries of macroscopic causal diamonds, produced by Planck-scale vacuum fluctuations of causally-coherent quantum gravity.
-The small-angle spectrum of displacement is derived from a form of scale invariance: the variance and fluctuation rate of distortions normal to the surface of a causal diamond of radius $R$ at transverse physical separation $c\tau$ should depend only on $\tau$, with a normalization set by the Planck time $t_P$, and not on $R$, or on any larger system in which it may be embedded.
-This principle leads to universal scaling for variance on angular scale $\Theta$ , $\langle\delta\tau^2 \rangle_\Theta \simeq \tau t_p\sim \Theta R t_P/c$, and angular power spectrum $C_\ell\sim (Rl_P)/\ell^3$ at $\ell \gg 1$.
-This spectrum is demonstrated explicitly in a relational model of holographic noise based on causally coherent virtual null gravitational shocks, which is valid at all $\ell.$ The high $\ell$ scaling is contrasted with that predicted in some quantum models, which differ by one power of angular wavenumber $\ell$, and are shown to predict excessive blurring of images from distant sources.
+The small-angle spectrum of displacement is derived from a form of scale invariance: the variance and fluctuation rate of distortions normal to the surface of a causal diamond of radius $R$ at transverse physical separation $c\tau\ll R$ should depend only on $\tau$, with a normalization set by the Planck time $t_P$, and should not depend on $R$.
+For measurements on scale $R$, the principle leads to universal scaling for variance on angular scale $\Theta$, $\langle\delta\tau^2\rangle_\Theta\simeq\tau\:\!t_p\sim\Theta R\:\!t_P/c$\:\!, and angular power spectrum $C_\ell\sim (R\:\!l_P)/\ell^3$ at $\ell\gg1$.
+This spectrum is consistent with a relational model of holographic noise based on causally coherent virtual null gravitational shocks, a general picture conjectured for all $\ell$.
+The high $\ell$ scaling is contrasted with that predicted in some other quantum models, which differ by one power of angular wavenumber $\ell$ and are shown to predict excessive blurring of images from distant sources.